NextronSystems/asgard-manual/usage/administration.rst

 * Collect full triage pack (Windows only)
-* Quarantine endpoint (Windows only)
+* Isolate endpoint (Windows only)
 * Collect system memory
-* Collect File
+* Collect file
-* Collect Directory
+* Collect directory
-* Execute Command and collect stdout and stderr
+* Execute command and collect stdout and stderr

-Nextron will deliver additional playbooks through ASGARD updates.
+Nextron provides additional playbooks via ASGARD updates.

 **Caution !!!**

 The collection of memory can set the systems under  high load and impacts the systems response times during the transmission of  collected files.
 Consider all settings carefully!
 Also be aware that memory dumps may fail due to  kernel incompatibilities or conflicting security mechanisms.
 Memory dumps  have been successfully tested on all supported Windows operating systems with  various patch levels.
 The memory collection on Linux systems depends on  kernel settings and loaded modules, thus we cannot guarantee a successful  collection.
 Additionally, memory dumps require temporary free  disk space on the system drive and consume a significant amount of disk space  on ASGARD as well.
 The ASGARD agent checks if there is enough memory on the  system drive and adds a 50% safety buffer.
 If there is not enough free disk  space, the memory dump will fail.

-Response Control for groups of Systems
+Response Control for Groups of Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Response functions for groups of systems can be defined in the ``New Group Tasks`` tab or the ``New Scheduled Group Task`` tab.